MasonChance/equity_viz_3d/design_docs/feature_docs/main_window/main_win.md

 *Search-Bar and Search Button:*
 These two elements should be adjacent to each other on the interface window.
 The field should be clearly demarcated from the background of the window and centered.
 The field and the button should both be clearly and explicitly labeled, and the button should also make use of an explicit search Icon.

 The functionality of the search button and what can be searched for should be outlined and addressed as it's own design/feature document.
 See `search_info/search.md` for list of what data should be retrieved and where it should be displayed upon activation of the search function.
+NOTE: onClick set "clear" button state to "active"

 *Config/Start button for 3D model:*
 This button should open a dialog window as a seperate entity from the main window, details on the design of this window and what elements are required for it should be addressed in a design document of its own.
 See `3d_model_config/3d_conf.md` for functionality and design parameters.